badlee/kannel.js/README.md

 			} else
 				data.failed(); //receive sms failed do not try again }catch(e){
-			// you can also use it, the bearbox will resend the message after. data.failed_tmp(); //receive sms failed retry later
+			// you can also use it, the bearerbox will resend the message after. data.failed_tmp(); //receive sms failed retry later
 		}
 	});